 Kindly note that in accordance with the German authorities, Hapag-Lloyd Cruises has agreed to only welcome guests who are resident in Germany, Austria and Switzerland at this time.
 Thanks to the positive developments with regard to containing COVID-19 in these countries and the comparatively short distances to the departure point, it is assumed that the risk of infection from people resident in these countries is similarly low.

 All passengers are required to carry out a COVID-19 test prior to boarding the vessel.
 A health questionnaire must be presented at boarding.
 There is also a mandatory screening by thermal cameras for guests before boarding and a daily temperature check on board.
 Boarding takes place in equal time and in groups.
-Here, too, a minimum distance must be observed and mouth and nose protection must be worn.
+Here, too, a minimum distance must be observed and medical mouth and nose protection must be worn.

 Around 40% less guests enables even more space in public areas.
 Everyone on board must maintain a distance of 1.5 m (4.9 ft) from others in the public areas of the ship, including the restaurants and fitness rooms.

 The crew will undergo a period of isolation and will undergo PCR test.
 In addition, they will have their temperature checked by the medical team each day before they begin their shift.
-Crew members will wear face masks.
+Crew members will wear medical face masks.

 The modern air conditioning systems on board guarantee that the cabins (for guests and crew) and the public areas are supplied with a 100 per cent fresh supply of air.
 The fresh air is cleaned through a filter.
 Extracted air is diverted directly outside without being mixed.